-Bone density screenings check for osteoporosis, a progressive bone disease which decreases bone mass and density, leading to a risk of fracture.
-The wrist, hip, shoulder and spine are among the most common bone fractures.
+Bone density screenings check for osteoporosis, a progressive bone disease that decreases bone mass and density, leading to a risk of fracture.
+The wrist, hip, shoulder, and spine are among the most common bone fractures.
 Also common is sudden compression fracture paired with back pain.

 We use a simple device called a Bone Sonometer to measure bone strength and help predict fracture risk.
 The individual’s barefoot is placed into the sonometer, and through ultrasound high-frequency waves, bone density can be established.